Last Modified: January 5, 2013

 Odds & Ends

-As I stated above, some forms of telematic use are intrinsically more dangerous than others.
-The example of a micro handheld is a good one.
+Some forms of amateur transceivers are intrinsically more dangerous than others, and a micro handheld is one of them.
 Partly because of their size and the lack of button space, these microscopic wonders are menu driven.
 This means you have to take your eyes off the road to change almost any operating parameter.
 Ergonomically poor designs, and menu complexity add their part.
 In the two seconds you just used to reset the frequency, your 60 mph vehicle just traveled 176 feet or about 10 car lengths.
-Or put another way, about the distance a loaded SUV takes to stop from 60 mph If you're still not convinced, here is a 1.4 Mb file of what can happen when you're talking on your cell phone (or amateur radio) and not paying attention.
+Or put another way, about the distance a loaded SUV takes to stop from 60 mph!
+If you're still not convinced, here is a 1.4 Mb file of what can happen when you're talking on your cell phone (or amateur radio) and not paying attention.
 Note the pedestrian in the upper left corner.

 By the way, the pedestrian survived this horrible crash, as the indented side of the Ford Explorer was the part of the vehicle which rolled over him.
 He sustained multiple injuries, spent weeks in a hospital, and has lasting scars, both physical and mental.